fros1y/antimony/contributing/cla.md

 (b) You [or Your Affiliates] own the Copyright and patent claims covering the Contribution which are required to grant the rights under Section 2.

-(c)(Individual) The grant of rights under Section 2 does not violate any grant of rights which You have made to third parties, including Your employer.
+(c) The grant of rights under Section 2 does not violate any grant of rights which You have made to third parties, including Your employer.
 If You are an employee, You have had Your employer approve this Agreement or sign the Entity version of this document.
 If You are less than eighteen years old, please have Your parents or guardian sign the Agreement.

-(c)(Entity) The grant of rights under Section 2 does not violate any grant of rights which You or Your Affiliates have made to third parties.

 ## 4. Disclaimer